 2. Leupold VX-3i 4.5-14x50mm Riflescope

 The lenses are fully multi-coated.
 They are clear and bright.
 On top of that, they are useable in bad weather as well.
-Suitable for both winter and rainy season.
+Suitable for both winter and rainy seasons.
 With 14x magnification, you can utilize the .17 hornet completely.

-Does it feature twilight light management system?
+Does it feature a twilight light management system?

 It does.

-Is this made in USA?
+Is this made in the USA?

 Yes, it is.